2ndQuadrant/pglogical/README.md

 invocations under the SQL interface to logical decoding.

-You don't need a hook to free memory you allocated, unless you explicitly switched to a longer lived memory context like TopMemoryContext.
-Memory allocated in the hook context will be automatically when the decoding session shuts down.
+You don't need a hook to free memory you allocated, unless you explicitly switched to a longer lived memory context like `TopMemoryContext`.
+Memory allocated in the hook context will be automatically freed when the decoding session shuts down.

 ## Writing hooks in procedural languages